bbombelka/myAlbums/README.md

 in the command line.
 Then start another terminal and run npm start

-It's a typical CRUD App nontheless it takes advantage of Contextprovider, ReactRouter, includes most fetch methods, classnames to support the validation.
-Bootstrap supports the styling, still doesn't look like an eye candy ;-)
+It's a crud and simple application nontheless it takes advantage of React.createContext, ReactRouter, includes typical fetch methods, classnames to support the validation.
+I thougth implementing redux state manager would be an exaggeration looking at the size of state and the React.createContext API was used instead.
+Yet I tried to mimic the action of redux by creating reducer functions.
+Bootstrap supports the styling, still the app doesn't look like an eye candy ;-)

 To do :